-The worst fear of a restaurant, bar or venue owner is an accident or injury in their establishment.
+The worst fear of a restaurant, or bar owner is an accident or injury in their establishment.
 While an owner or manager considers each incident from the from the point of view of the victims, employees and the business, they may not see it from the perspective of the emergency first-responders that are called in when an incident occurs.

 This is why we noticed this recent report from the National Firefighter Near-Miss Program run by the International Association of Fire Chiefs.